-From a 2010 radio interview, then picked apart by SB Nation's Mountain West Connection.
+He said the same thing in a 2010 radio interview, then picked apart by SB Nation's Mountain West Connection.

 We have the best regular season of any sport.
 Really the only regular season that means a whole lot.
 It's compelling, you have to tune in every week, or if you happen to go to the Galapagos one weekend, you're going to miss something exciting.
 And so we need to do everything we can to preserve the importance of this regular season.

-The four-team field is the perfect size:
+Hancock now says four-team field is the perfect size:

 "We think the four-team playoff doesn't go too far, it just goes the right distance." - Executive Director, Bill Hancock #4ward— CFB Playoff (@CFBPlayoff) April 24, 2013